 Further Penetrate the Canadian Oil Sands, Particularly the Downstream Sector.
-The Canadian Oil Sands region and its attendant downstream markets represent long-term growth areas for our company.
-Improvements in mining and insitu technology are driving significant investment in the area and, according to the Alberta Energy and Utilities Board, the Canadian Oil Sands contain an ultimately recoverable crude bitumen resource of 315 billion barrels, with established reserves of almost 173 billion barrels at December 2007.
+The Canadian Oil Sands region and its attendant downstream markets represent very attractive growth areas for our company.
+Improvements in mining and in-situ technology are driving significant investment in the area and, according to the Alberta Energy and Utilities Board, the Canadian Oil Sands contain an ultimately recoverable crude bitumen resource of 315 billion barrels, with established reserves of almost 173 billion barrels at December 2007.
 Canada has the second largest recoverable crude oil reserves in the world, behind Saudi Arabia.
 Capital and maintenance investments in the Canadian Oil Sands are expected to experience dramatic growth due to rising global energy demand and advancements in recovery and upgrading technologies.
-According to the Alberta Ministry of Energy, an estimated CDN\$67 billion (US\$64.74 billion) was invested in Canadian Oil Sands projects from 2000 to 2007.
+According to the Alberta Ministry of Energy, an estimated CDN\$67 billion (US\$66.2 billion) was invested in Canadian Oil Sands projects from 2000 to 2007.
 These large facilities require significant ongoing PVF maintenance well in excess of traditional energy infrastructure, given the extremely harsh operating environments and highly corrosive conditions.
-MRO expenditures for PVF in the Canadian Oil Sands are typically over five times that of MRO expenditures for PVF in traditional downstream environments.
-According to the Alberta Ministry of Energy, almost CDN\$170 billion (US\$164.26 billion) in Canadian Oil Sands-related projects were underway or proposed as of June 2008, which we estimate could generate significant PVF expenditures.
-Current uncertainties regarding oil prices may postpone some of these projects.
+According to the Alberta Ministry of Energy, almost CDN\$170 billion (US\$168 billion) in Canadian Oil Sands-related projects were underway or proposed as of June 2008, which we estimate could generate significant PVF expenditures.

 While Midfield has historically focused on the upstream and midstream sectors in Canada, we believe that a significant opportunity exists to penetrate the Canadian Oil Sands downstream market which includes the upgrader and refinery markets.
 We are the leading provider of PVF products to the downstream market in the U.S. and believe this sector expertise and existing customer relationships can be utilized by our upstream and midstream Canadian operations to grow our downstream sector presence in this region.
 We also believe there is a significant opportunity to penetrate the Canadian Oil Sands extraction market involving in-situ recovery methods, including SAGD (steam assisted gravity drainage) and CSS (cyclic steam stimulation) techniques used to extract the bitumen.
 We have formed a full team overseen by senior management, have made recent inventory and facility investments in Canada, including a new 60,000 square foot distribution center facility located near Edmonton, and have opened additional locations in Western Canada to address this opportunity.
-Finally, we also believe that an attractive opportunity exists to more fully penetrate the MRO market in Canada, particularly in Eastern Canada, including refineries, petrochemical facilities, utilities and pulp and paper and other general industrial markets.
+Finally, we also believe that an attractive opportunity exists to more fully penetrate the MRO market in Canada, including refineries, petrochemical facilities, utilities and pulp and paper and other general industrial markets.